uhm-descartes/ee645/morea/high dim gaussians/reading-paper.md

 together on low dimensional projections and EM.
 This is to illustrate how to read ML papers for your research.
 This is short, well written, has a nice result, gives good background and just challenging enough that it is worth it.
+See the assessment where you will answer questions on this and hopefully tell you how to look at these papers better.

 A detailed presentation, with simulations, can be a choice for your final project.
-You have to
+If you do this, you will be

-1. Understand and summarize the mathematical details
+1. Understanding and summarizing the mathematical details
-2. Implement the algorithm on a dataset I will provide.
+2. Implementing the algorithm on a dataset I will provide.